trendwerk/domains/README.md

 Requires WordPress 4.5+.
 Specifically meant for using domains on *subdirectory* Multisite installs.

-_Note: This plugin **does not** replace all URLs in the database so that everything is server from the right URL at all times.
+_Note: This plugin **does not** replace all URLs in the database so that everything is served from the right URL at all times.
 Therefore, it is recommended to install this immediately after creating a multisite install._

 ## Installation
 If you're using Composer to manage WordPress, add this plugin to your project's dependencies.
 Run: